DataBiosphere/terra-cli/README.md

 Setup a Terra workspace.
 Commands:
-  add-user     Add a user or group to the workspace. clone        Clone an existing workspace. create       Create a new workspace. delete       Delete an existing workspace.
+  add-user     Add a user or group to the workspace. break-glass  Grant break-glass access to a workspace user. clone        Clone an existing workspace. create       Create a new workspace. delete       Delete an existing workspace.